-Dreyfus Government Securities Cash Management (the "fund") is a separate diversified series of Dreyfus Government Cash Management Funds (the "Trust"), which is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company and operates as a series company currently offering two series, including the fund.
+Dreyfus Treasury Securities Cash Management Fund (the "fund"), which is registered under the Investment Company Act of 1940, as amended (the "Act"), is a diversified open-end management investment company.
 The fund's investment objective is to seek as high a level of current income as is consistent with the preservation of capital and the maintenance of liquidity.
 BNY Mellon Investment Adviser, Inc. (the "Adviser"), a wholly-owned subsidiary of The Bank of New York Mellon Corporation ("BNY"), serves as the fund's investment adviser.
 Dreyfus, a division of Mellon Investments Corporation (the "Sub-Adviser"), an indirect wholly-owned subsidiary of BNY and an affiliate of the Adviser, serves as the fund's sub-adviser.

-BNY Mellon Securities Corporation (the "Distributor"), a wholly-owned subsidiary of the Adviser, is the distributor of the fund's shares, which are sold without a sales charge.
-The fund is authorized to issue an unlimited number of \$.001 par value shares of Beneficial Interest in each of the following classes of shares: Institutional, Investor, Administrative and Participant.
-Each share class of the fund are subject to a Shareholder Services Plan.
-Participant shares of the fund are subject to an Administrative Services Plan.
+BNY Mellon Securities Corporation (the "Distributor"), a wholly-owned subsidiary of the Adviser, is the distributor of the fund's shares, which are sold to the public without a sales charge.
+The fund is authorized to issue an unlimited number of \$.001 par value shares of Beneficial Interest in each of the following classes of shares: Institutional, Investor, Administrative, Participant, Wealth and Service.
+Each shares class of the fund are subject to a Shareholder Services Plan.
+Participant and Service shares of the fund are subject to an Administrative Services Plan.
 Other differences between the classes include the services offered to and the expenses borne by each class, the allocation of certain transfer agency costs and certain voting rights.
 Income, expenses (other than expenses attributable to a specific class), and realized and unrealized gains or losses on investments are allocated to each class of shares based on its relative net assets.